Faith Jaeger, MA, LPCC. I'm here to listen and to help you find hope that life can be full and meaningful.

-People describe depression or anxiety differently yet they are both common symptoms prompting people to call for help.
-"I just feel so frozen, numb, cold."
-A good therapy metaphor can be seen in this image taken near Duluth in March 2018.
-Massive solid ice is just beginning to soften, to melt, to merge into the water of Lake Superior.
+People describe depression or anxiety differently, yet they are both common symptoms prompting people to call for help; "I just feel so frozen, numb, cold."
+A good therapy metaphor can be seen in this image taken near Duluth in March of 2018.
+Massive solid ice is just beginning to soften, to melt, and merge into the water of Lake Superior.
 The sun reflects HOPE -- appearing almost within reach -- as the winter of depression promises to lift!

 I find it helpful to work from a trauma informed Narrative Therapist perspective.
-My clients benefit from incorporating parts of CBT (Cognitive Behavioral Therapy) ,DBT (Dialectical Behavioral Therapy), and Solution Focused Brief Interventions as a means for finding hope in therapy work too.
+My clients benefit from incorporating parts of Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Solution Focused Brief Interventions as a means for finding hope in therapy.

-Who we are and what we have experienced as individuals helps us to offer compassionate, uniquely effective and individualized care as clinicians.
-Many people facing ordinary life problems first met me as owner/operator of Moravian Meadows, Equine Assisted Growth and Learning (EAGALA) -- where horses contributed in significant ways in the healing offered there.
-I presently grow and learn as I walk alongside clients in my private practice or in the work I do consulting in the Emergency Room where people are in crisis.
+Who we are and what we have experienced as individuals helps us to offer compassionate, uniquely effective, and individualized care as clinicians.
+Many people facing ordinary life problems first met me as owner/operator of Moravian Meadows, Equine Assisted Growth and Learning (EAGALA) -- where horses contributed in significant ways to the healing offered there.
+I presently grow and learn as I walk alongside clients both in my private practice and as a crisis consultant in the Emergency Room.
 My in-home therapy (ARMHS) clients encouraged me to go on for my Master's in Counseling (Bethel University).
 I also credit patients I worked with on the inpatient Mental Health Unit with contributing to who I am as a clinician.
 Being a wife and mother of four contributes significantly to who I am and how I practice as a professional clinician.

 Your story is unique!
 My appreciation for the importance of story began in West Africa living among a people with no written language.
 While all therapy involves the telling of your story, Narrative Therapy has a unique approach.
 Our focus together will be to help find healing and hope as you reprocess your memories.
 You will rediscover or become aware of inner strengths.
 We achieve this together by sharing a neutral, safe space.